This site uses affiliate links and I may earn a commission at no extra cost to you.

 - Seed/Nut butter: Add 1-2 tbsp of nut/seed butter for richness but subtle flavor in the vegan chocolate silk pie.
 Add more for a more pronounced flavor, like a vegan chocolate peanut butter pie or almond butter (3-4 tbsp).

-- Salted caramel chocolate pie: Add a layer of 4-ingredient vegan date caramel sauce to the pie crust first and allow it to chill in the freezer for 20-30 minutes before adding the plant-based chocolate filling.
+- Salted caramel chocolate pie: Add a layer of 4-ingredient vegan date caramel sauce to the pie crust first.
+After, allow it to chill in the freezer for 20-30 minutes before adding the plant-based chocolate filling.

-- Jam/compote: Our favorite is to add a cherry jam/compote as a layer beneath the filling for a simple black forest gateau flavor.
+- Jam/compote: My favorite is to add a cherry jam/compote as a layer beneath the filling for a simple black forest gateau flavor.
 Top with non-dairy cream and extra cherries.

 - Vegan chocolate cream pie: The only difference is to add a fluffy layer of sweetened vegan whipped cream over the top of the dairy-free chocolate pie.